Dan River Steam Station

 - Commercial Date: 1949

-In 1948, construction on what was then a cutting-edge coal unit in Rockingham County, N.C. commenced.
+In 1948, construction began on then cutting-edge coal unit in Rockingham County, N.C.
 Units 1 and 2 came online in 1949 and 1950, respectively.
-And by 1955, a third unit was added.
-All in all, $31 million was spent for the stationís net capacity of 276 megawatts (MW).
+A third unit was added by 1955, creating a net generating capacity of 276 megawatts (MW).